pagedjs/pagedjs/CONTRIBUTING.md

 ## I found a bug!

-Please file a bug report on our github issues page: https://github.com/pagedjs/pagedjs/-/issues
+Please file a bug report on our github issues page: https://github.com/pagedjs/pagedjs/issues

 Issues with a HTML file example and correct / incorrect output PDFs are much quicker to debug and very appreciated.

 ## I fixed something!

-Open a merge request on github, and explain what you did.
+Open a pull request on github, and explain what you did.

 ## I need help!